-Omada Controller For Synology NAS
+TP-Link Omada Software Controller on Synology NAS

-Step 1: Open the docker app from the control panel of your Synology NAS.
+Step 1: Open the Docker app from the control panel of your Synology NAS.

 Step 2: From the Docker dashboard, click on the Registry option on the left side.